Skip to content

 In order to temper the coil, you will need either a separate, non-boro, 40W+ conventional 510 pin mod, or else an Ambition Mods 510 Boro Adapter 2.0.
 The adapter screws down in the tank section of a boro mod, allowing a boro atomizer to temporarily screw down on top of the boro mod for maintenance.

-After setting the power, apply short pulses of electricity through the coil.
-Repeatedly stroke the ceramic tweezers along the coil tube, from one end of the rungs to the other.
+Briefly activate the fire button, sending short bursts of electrical pulses through the coil.
+Repeatedly stroke ceramic tweezers along the length of the coil tube, from one end of the rungs to the other.
 Stroke evenly on all sides of the coil tube.
+Stroking the coil helps to remove hotspots, which would otherwise burn the cotton and ruin the vape experience.

 At first, when you pulse the coil, you may see some sections crackle red, while most other sections are dark.
-That's a coil with too many hotspots, which makes for a bad vaping experience.
-Continue pulsing and stroking the coil until the hotspots even out.
-The coil should glow from the middle out, the glow reaching about the far ends of the coil.
+That's a coil with too many hotspots.
+Continue pulsing and stroking the coil several times, until the hotspots even out.
+The coil should glow from the middle out, the glow reaching nearly the far ends of the coil.

 Measure the resistance of the coil, with a regulated mod or a dedicated vaping Ohm meter.
-The resistance should be within the supported specifications of all the vaping devices, including the battery, the atomizer, and the mod.
+The resistance should be within the supported specifications of all the vaping components, including the battery, the mod, and the atomizer.
+If the resistance is out of bounds, readjust the coil, suchas adding/removing wraps, or else install more electrically appropriate components.

-Turn off the mod and/or physically remove the battery.
+Disable the atomizer.
 Let the coil cool off a few minutes.
-These steps protect the dry cotton from burning during the wicking process.
+Cooling the coil will protects the new, dry cotton wick are about to install, from burning during the initial wicking process.

 Take the first half of the segment and rub one end back and forth between your thumb and index finger.
 The goal is to make a fine point.
 Insert the point under the coil leg connecting to the high post.
 Pull the cotton halfway through to the other side.